bgraham452/cs1302-minesweeper/CLONE.md

 # Cloning Instructions

+## Stuff to do before you formally setup your team

+1. Each person on the team needs to register an account on GitHub.

-1. First, you need to follow the instructions from GitHub on how to [generate an SSH public and private key](https://help.github.com/articles/generating-ssh-keys).
+2. First, you need to follow the instructions from GitHub on how to [generate an SSH public and private key](https://help.github.com/articles/generating-ssh-keys).
 You need to follow the steps in that help page for every computer that you wish to be able to work on the project from.
 If you do this on <code>nike</code> then you will be able to work on the project from <code>nike</code> and the iMacs in the Boyd 307 lab.

+## Stuff to do after you formally setup your team

 2. In order to clone the repository and set everything up correctly, first write down the URL for the <code>git</code> repository that has been setup for your